Nameplate set in FF Quadraat Web from FontFont. Your typeface could be next. Learn more.

 I am a fan of straight-sided, condensed sans serif faces, such as Alternate Gothic, Railroad Gothic, Compacta, Knockout and so on.
 I think Beckett is a fine addition to the genre.

-Mark Simonson is a former art director and graphic designer who now makes his living designing typefaces, several of which can be found at Typographica, including this year’s Bookmania.
+Mark Simonson of Saint Paul, Minnesota, is a former art director and graphic designer who now makes his living designing typefaces — several of which are Typographica selections.